 Rock Hill Housing Authority Smoke-Free Policy

-Background: Rock Hill Housing Authority is implementing this policy because we are concerned with secondhand smoke and the affect it has on the health of our residents and the community.
-By going smoke-free, we are improving the overall health of the community, reducing tenant complaints, and reducing maintenance cost.
+Background: Rock Hill Housing Authority is implementing this policy because we are concerned with secondhand smoke and the effect it has on the health of our residents and the community.
+By going smoke-free, we are improving the overall health of the community, reducing tenant complaints, and reducing maintenance costs.
 There is no safe level of secondhand smoke exposure because smoke drifts throughout a building.
-It can enter through ceiling crawl spaces, light fixtures and walls, and seeps under and around doors.
+It can enter through ceiling crawl spaces, light fixtures, and walls and seeps under and around doors.
 Ventilation systems do not protect families from secondhand smoke.
 Most air filter systems are designed to remove odors, not the toxic particles from tobacco smoke.
 The Environmental Protection Agency (EPA) lists secondhand smoke as a Class A Carcinogen, the most toxic class of chemicals that are known to cause cancer in humans.
 Secondhand smoke is the leading trigger of asthma attacks and other respiratory problems and a known cause of Sudden Infant Death Syndrome (SIDS).

-Existing Laws Allows For Smoke-Free Housing: Even though smokers feel that it is their right to smoke in their units, there is no Federal or State law that prohibits a property owner from implementing a smoke-free policy for their buildings or grounds and there is no legal right to smoke in federally subsidized housing.
+Existing Laws Allows For Smoke-Free Housing: Even though smokers feel that it is their right to smoke in their units, there is no Federal or State law that prohibits a property owner from implementing a smoke-free policy for their buildings or grounds, and there is no legal right to smoke in federally subsidized housing.
 Smoke-free policies do not infringe on the legal rights of individuals because smokers are not a protected class under any state or federal law.
-Smokers may feel that it is their constitutional "right to smoke," which is untrue since the U.S. Constitution does not extend special protection to smokers, because there is no fundamental right to smoke.
+Smokers may feel that it is their constitutional "right to smoke," which is untrue since the U.S. Constitution does not extend special protection to smokers because there is no fundamental right to smoke.
 Fair housing laws do not apply to smokers, but they may be applicable when secondhand smoke infiltrates non-smoking housing units.

-If you have questions about this policy please call our office.
+If you have questions about this policy, please call our office.